 You can set up triggers and automations for parent and child tickets using the tags above (child_ticket, parent_ticket).
 However, it is not possible to set up business rules to make two linked tickets interact with each other.
 For instance, it is not possible to setup a trigger to automatically solve a parent ticket once the child ticket is solved.

-If you see an error that states that that "A ticket form is missing the linked data field", this means the ticket form is not correctly configured and the Linked Ticket app will not be able to work.
-The error looks like this:
+If you see an error that states that that "This ticket form is missing the linked data field", this means the required ticket field is not on the ticket form and the Linked Ticket app will not be able to work.
+The error looks like this, which shows the name and ID of the ticket field required:

 To resolve this, you must be an admin: